cfjedimaster/brackets-jsdownloader/readme.md

 Updates
 =======
+[9/27/2013] Pull in a Matt Gifford request to add right click context support.
+Added https support.

 [9/27/2013] Removed some console.logs and fixed the cache.
 It is much smaller though since it is a local file read.

 [9/22/2013] JSD has been updated to connect to a Node app in the back end.
 This enables it to now handle binary